adamdbradley/foresight.js/README.md

 This project's overall goal is to tackle these current issues faced by web developers designing for hi-res: [Challenges for High-Resolution Images](//github.com/adamdbradley/foresight.js/wiki/Challenges-for-High-Resolution-Images).
 Foresight.js aims at providing a lightweight, cross-browser and framework independent tool for a __high-resolution web on today's browsers__.
 Please feel free to contact me ([@adamdbradley](https://twitter.com/adamdbradley)) or contribute to this project to help improve it.
 I also put together this slide deck to help explain hi-res: [Responding to the New High-Resolution Web: Considerations for High-Density Displays](http://goo.gl/Zo4XF).

+For a small set of CSS classnames to help keep images cropped on the focal point check out [Focal Point](https://github.com/adamdbradley/focal-point).

 ## Features
 * Request hi-res images according to device pixel ratio